yonahlehman/cxdoc/scanworkflow_ai_guided_postman_flow.md

 Rules:

+- `region` is by default the same as region provided in step 1.
 - `project_name` is required
 - Do NOT ask for deprecated `repoUrl`
 - `criticality` must be an integer from 1 to 5